bootstrap-vue/bootstrap-vue/docs/components/form-file/README.md

 <b-form-file accept=".jpg, .png, .gif"></b-form-file>
 ```

 To accept any file type, leve `accept` as null (default).
-You can mix and match IAMA
+You can mix and match IANA
 media types and extensions.

 Refer to [IANA Media Types](http://www.iana.org/assignments/media-types/) for a complete